You have a choice about how you deal with the traumatic events in your life.

 Love, hugs & high-fives,

-With a M.S. in Applied Ecopsychology, Tabi(tha) Jayne is an Associate Certified Coach (ACC) and works with women business owners and entrepreneurs helping them share their personal story in a way that helps and inspires the people they’re here to serve.
+With a M.S. in Applied Ecopsychology, Tabi(tha) Jayne is an Associate Certified Coach (ACC) who works with inspirational women business owners and entrepreneurs to unblock their past and grow their business by sharing their personal story .

 Tabi is the author of Thriving Loss: Move beyond grief to a place of peace, passion and purpose and is currently working on the second book in the Thriving series: Thriving Rape: Shift from powerless to powerful as you heal yourself and the planet.

 Tabi’s own inspirational journey started after the sudden death of her younger brother, Peter, in a car crash in 2002 when she set up and ran Pedro Project, a Scottish NGO for young adults affected by bereavement.
-During this time she was a finalist in the UK Everywoman 2004 awards as well as Cosmopolitan’s Fun, Fearless, Female 2006 awards and appeared on national TV and in the press.
+During this time she was a finalist in the UK Everywoman 2004 Artemis award as well as Cosmopolitan’s Fun, Fearless, Female 2006 Heroine award and appeared on national TV and in the press.